 Back in late 2007, the average borrower had a credit score of 711, according to Experian.

 As delinquencies and repossessions soared during the downturn, lenders made it harder to get a loan.

 By the time the recession ended in 2009, the average score had risen to 738.
-But in the second quarter of 2016, it was down to 708.
+But in the first quarter of 2017, it was down to 714.

-During the second quarter — April through June — the average cost of new-car loans for borrowers with the best credit (what the industry calls "super prime" borrowers with credit scores of 781 and above) was 2.64%.
+During the first quarter — January through March — the average cost of new-car loans for borrowers with the best credit (what the industry calls "super prime" borrowers with credit scores of 781 and above) was 2.84%.